What to Expect

 When you arrive, you will have your weight checked.
 This is very important to determine the settings on your dialysis machine for removal of excess fluid in your blood.
 Drinks and ice intake will be strictly monitored while on dialysis.
 Once you enter the dialysis area you will not be allowed to drink any fluid (including ice) until your treatment is started and your technician has given you the okay.
 You will be weighed again after your dialysis is completed.

 You need to schedule time for your dialysis.
-The process will not be complete in a couple of minutes; it takes several hours to get all of your blood filtered during each treatment session.
+It takes several hours to get all of your blood filtered during each treatment session.
 Typically, in-center hemodialysis is done three times a week for three to four hours per treatment.
-The actual time will depend upon your body size, overall medical condition, and your laboratory blood test results.
+The actual time will depend upon your body size, overall medical condition and your laboratory blood test results.

 Appointments are usually set up in shifts at each dialysis center.
 You will be scheduled the same time each day for your treatments.
 The center staff will do their best to accommodate work schedules.
-Typical treatment schedules have patients coming to the dialysis centers either Mon/Wed/Fri or Tues/Thurs/Sat.
+Typical treatment schedules have patients coming to the dialysis centers either Monday, Wednesday, Friday or Tuesday, Thursday, Saturday.

 You will be assigned to a dietitian who will work directly with you and your family to plan meals and guide you on the right food choices.
 Your dietitian will meet with you at least once a month to go over results from laboratory blood tests and adjust your diet accordingly.